EPCCed/template-EIDFGPU-workflow/README.md

 This repo contains a GitHub action to automatically build and publish a Docker image given any detected changes to the Dockerfile in the code/docker folder.

 The repo also contains an example k8s job specification file that downloads and runs the python code held within the repo.

+You will need to create two [GitHub secrets](https://docs.github.com/en/actions/security-guides/using-secrets-in-github-actions) to securely provide your Docker Hub username and access token.